filamentphp/filament/packages/admin/docs/07-appearance.md

 ],
 ```

-If you use a [custom theme](#building-themes), make sure to load the Tippy CSS-files as well:
+If you use a [custom theme](#building-themes), make sure to load the Tippy's CSS files as well:

 ```bash
 npm install tippy.js --save-dev